Beate Ulbricht: Relationship with adoptive parents

 Upon Ulbricht's adoption, she was expected to play her part as a member of the model East German socialist family.
 Lotte Ulbricht wrote to adoption authorities that she aspired to raise her daughter into a "valuable member of the new Germany."
 According to her housekeeper, "[she] wanted above all for [Beate Ulbricht] to be the best."
 Public and private pressures became increasingly burdensome to her as she got older.
 When in her teenage years she began to rebel against her parents, she was punished by being sent to study in the Soviet Union.

 After Ulbricht wed her first husband, she was subjected to a campaign of harassment by East German authorities.
 Her parents revoked her privileges, cut off further contact, and forced her to work as a solderer at the VEB Stern-Radio plant in Berlin.
 She learned after her father's death that she had been disinherited from his will.

-Ulbricht spoke warmly about her adoptive father, who had treated her well and doted upon her.
-But she referred to her mother as "the hag," calling her "cold-hearted and egotistic."
+Ulbricht spoke warmly about her adoptive father, Walter, who had treated her well and doted upon her.
+But she referred to her mother, Lotte, as "the hag," calling her "cold-hearted and egotistic."
 According to her, Walter Ulbricht married Lotte on the orders of Stalin.